-The applicant is requesting a Certificate of Appropriateness for approval to demolish a contributing rear accessory structure.
+The applicant is requesting a Certificate of Appropriateness for approval to demolish the rear apartment building.

 APPLICABLE CITATIONS:

 Unified Development Code Sec.
 35-614. - Demolition.

 Demolition of a historic landmark constitutes an irreplaceable loss to the quality and character of the City of San Antonio.
 Accordingly, these procedures provide criteria to prevent unnecessary damage to the quality and character of the city's historic districts and character while, at the same time, balancing these interests against the property rights of landowners.